Looney Tunes: Licensing and ownership

-In 1956, Associated Artists Productions (a.a.p.) acquired television distribution rights to most of Warner Bros.' pre-1950 library, including all Merrie Melodies (except for those sold to Guild and Lady, Play Your Mandolin!) and color Looney Tunes shorts that were released prior to August 1948, while Warner still owned the copyright to all of the cartoons.
+In 1956, Associated Artists Productions (a.a.p.) acquired the copyrights to most of Warner Bros.' pre-1950 library, including all Merrie Melodies (except for those sold to Guild and Lady, Play Your Mandolin!) and color Looney Tunes shorts that were released prior to August 1948, while Warner retained character merchandising rights.
 Unlike the previous TV package, this package had the Warner titles kept intact and an "Associated Artists Productions presents" title inserted at the head of each reel (as a result, each post-1936 Merrie Melodies cartoon and pre-1956 Blue Ribbon cartoon had the song "Merrily We Roll Along" playing twice).
 Two years later, United Artists bought a.a.p. (which had also bought Paramount's Popeye films) who merged the company into its television division, United Artists Television.
 In 1981, UA was sold to MGM.
 In 1982, Warner Communications was in talks to buy back rights to the pre-1950 Warner Bros.
 Pictures library (which consists of the live-action and animation short titles made before 1948) from MGM/UA for $100 million in cash.
 The deal was called off on July 28 of that year; the negotiations fell apart because of dozens of unresolved points, probably relating to the oldest Warner Bros. films.
 When in 1986, Ted Turner acquired all of MGM's legacy content up to that point, he also acquired the rights to the a.a.p. library.
 Turner's company, Turner Broadcasting System (whose Turner Entertainment Co. division oversaw the film library), was purchased by Warner Bros.' corporate parent, Time Warner (now Warner Bros.
 Discovery), in 1996.
 When MGM/UA terminated its distribution deal with Time Warner in 1999, it surrendered its home video rights to the a.a.p. library to Warner Home Video, restoring full rights to the pre-August 1948 cartoons to Warner Bros.